Prunella vulgaris: Description

-Prunella vulgaris grows 5-30 cm high, with creeping, self-rooting, tough, square, reddish stems branching at the leaf axes.

-The leaves are lance-shaped, serrated and reddish at the tip, about 2.5 cm long and 1.5 cm broad, and growing in opposite pairs down the square stem.
+Prunella vulgaris grows 5-30 cm high, with creeping, square-ish, reddish stems branching at the leaf axils.
+The opposite leaves are lance-shaped or ovate, entire, and sometimes reddish at the tip.
+The leaf dimensions are 1.5-6 cm long and 0.6-2.5 cm broad.
 Each leaf has 3-7 veins that shoot off the middle vein to the margin.
-The stalks of the leaves are generally short, but can be up to 5 cm long.
+The petioles are generally short, but can be up to 5 cm long.

-The flowers grow from a clublike, somewhat square, whirled cluster; immediately below this club is a pair of stalkless leaves standing out on either side like a collar.
-The flowers are two-lipped and tubular.
-The top lip is a purple hood, and the bottom lip is often white; it has three lobes, with the middle lobe being larger and fringed upwardly.
+The flowers grow in tight, terminal clusters, forming a spike; immediately below the inflorescence is a pair of sessile bracts on either side like a collar.
+The purple (sometimes white) corollas are two-lipped and tubular.
+The upper lip forms a hood, and the lower lip forms a cup with a fringed margin.
 Flowers bloom at different times depending on climate and other conditions, but mostly in summer (from June to August in the USA).

-Self-heal propagates both by seed and vegetatively by creeping stems that root at the nodes.
+Self-heal propagates both by seed and vegetatively by stolons that root at the nodes.

-Two subspecies of Prunella vulgaris have been identified: var. vulgaris and var. lanceolata.
+There are two described varieties of Prunella vulgaris: var. vulgaris and var. lanceolata.

 Sometimes it hybridises with P. laciniata, the result known as P. × intermedia.

 Habitat

 Prunella vulgaris is a perennial herb native in Europe, Asia, Africa, and North America, and is common in most temperate climates.

-Prunella vulgaris can spread aggressively through creeping stems and roots, forming dense mats that can displace other plants.
+Prunella vulgaris can spread aggressively through creeping stolons and roots, forming dense mats that can displace other plants.
 Because of its ability to outcompete other desirable vegetation, it can become weedy in lawns and damp shady locations.
 Prunella vulgaris is listed in Weeds of the Northeast and Weeds of the Great Plains.
 It was introduced to many countries in the 1800s and has become invasive in the Pacific Islands, including Australia, New Zealand, and Hawaii.
 In Ireland, it is generally abundant.
-This herb also grows in Kashmir where it is known as kalyuth.
-It is boiled in water, which is used to wash and bathe in order to relieve muscle pain.
+It also grows in Kashmir where it is known as kalyuth and used as a decoction to wash and bathe in order to relieve muscle pain.

 It grows on roadsides, gardens, waste-places, and woodland edges, and usually in basic and neutral soils.

 The conspicuous flowers are a favorite of bumblebees and butterflies.
 Prunella vulgaris is a host species for the larvae of the Clouded sulphur butterfly, Colias philodice.